Skip Navigation

 Summer Reading and Summer Activity Resources

-• Head to Start with a Book for free themed toolkits featuring 5 days of reading and learning fun with dozens of carefully chosen fiction and nonfiction book recommendations, hands-on activities, writing ideas, and apps and websites to deepen learning.
+• Head to Start with a Book for free themed toolkits featuring five days of reading and learning fun with dozens of carefully chosen fiction and nonfiction book recommendations, hands-on activities, writing ideas, and apps and websites to deepen learning.

 Ways to Challenge Kids to Read this Summer